Dionne Brand

 Dionne Brand CM FRSC (born 7 January 1953) is a Canadian poet, novelist, essayist and documentarian.
-She was Toronto's third Poet Laureate from September 2009 to November 2012.
+She was Toronto's third Poet Laureate from September 2009 to November 2012 and first Black Poet Laureate.
 She was admitted to the Order of Canada in 2017 and has won the Governor General's Award for Poetry, the Trillium Prize for Literature, the Pat Lowther Award for Poetry, the Harbourfront Writers' Prize, and the Toronto Book Award.

-Biography
+Brand currently resides in Toronto.

+Early life and education

 Dionne Brand was born in Guayaguayare, Trinidad and Tobago.
-She graduated from Naparima Girls' High School in San Fernando, Trinidad, in 1970, and emigrated to Canada.
-She attended the University of Toronto and earned a BA degree (English and Philosophy) in 1975 and later attained an MA (1989) from the Ontario Institute for Studies in Education (OISE).
-Brand currently resides in Toronto.
+She graduated from Naparima Girls' High School in San Fernando, Trinidad, in 1970 and emigrated to Canada.
+She attended the University of Toronto's Mississauga campus and earned a BA degree (English and Philosophy) in 1975 and later attained an MA in Philosophy of Education from the Ontario Institute for Studies in Education (OISE) at the University of Toronto in 1989.

-She identifies openly as a lesbian.

 Career

-Her first book, Fore Day Morning: Poems, came out in 1978, since then Brand has published numerous works of poetry, fiction and non-fiction, as well as editing anthologies and working on documentary films with the National Film Board of Canada.
+Her first book, Fore Day Morning: Poems, came out in 1978, and since then Brand has published numerous works of poetry, fiction and non-fiction, as well as editing anthologies and working on documentary films with the National Film Board of Canada.

 She has held a number of academic positions, including: